helsing-ai/buffrs/docs/src/guide/import-system.md

 ## Import System

 To reuse already defined messages, protobuf files can be imported from both dependencies and the managed package itself.
-Unique identifcation of the files is made available through the name of the package as declared in ``Proto.toml`` which is used as root of the imports.
+Unique identification of the files is made available through the name of the package as declared in ``Proto.toml`` which is used as root of the imports.